 are usually transferred to a Google server in the USA and stored there.

-On our behalf, Google will use this information to evaluate your use of our website, to compile reports on website activities and to provide us with other services relating to website and Internet use.
-The IP address transmitted by your browser in the context of Google Analytics is not merged with other Google data.
+Google will use this information on our behalf for the purpose of evaluating your use of our website, compiling reports on website activity and providing other services relating to website activity and internet usage.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with any other data held by Google.

 b) Google Remarketing

 We use the remarketing function of Google Analytics to target advertising campaigns - including Google AdWords campaigns - to visitors to our website.